by Dr. Kurt Tischhauser | Paracelsus Clinic, Switzerland

 · Vitamin C

 Contained primarily in citrus fruits, green vegetables and salads.
-Arguably the most powerful detoxifying agent for liver and kidney, enormously important for strengthening the immune system, protects endogenous substances against damage and “aging” (antioxidant effect)
+Arguably the most powerful detoxifying agent for liver and kidney, enormously important for strengthening the immune system, protects endogenous substances against damage and “aging” (antioxidant effect) If you aren’t getting enough vitamin C in your diet, you could ways try liposomal vitamin c that can be taken orally.

 · Vitamin D